mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - In Linux, the ip neigh command shows entries in the local ARP cache (replacing the old arp command).

-- If ping probes are unsuccessful, one of two messages are commonly received:
+- If ping probes are unsuccessful, one of two messages are commonly received (add -c to send a specific number of ping packets):

         - Destination host unreachable-There is no routing information (that is, the local computer does not know how to get to that IP address).
 This might be caused by some sort of configuration error on the